 The Italian nationalist movement is known as the "Risorgimento" (Resurgence) and resulted in unification.
 Italy was the source of the Renaissance which swept over Europe beginning in the 14th century.
 As a result of the Counter Reformation, however, Italy did not share in the Enligtenment that followed the Reformation.
 The Church effectively stifled scientific inquiry and other intelectual pursuirs.
 The country continued to be very traditional and the south virtually feudal.
 This began to change with the French Revolution when new poliical ideas and and modern concepts of nationalism were introduced to Italy.
 The great powers divided Italy following Napoleon's defeats in 1814-15 into the Papal States, Austrian duchies, the Kingdom of Sardinia, the Kingdom of the Two Sicilies, and several smaller principalities. .
 The Congress of Vienna sought to reinstate the conservative monrchial regime that had been almost overthrown by the French Revolution and Napoleon.
 The seeds of Italian national sentiment and the ideals of liberty had been sown in Italy as a result of the French invasion which brought with it the ideals of the French Revolution.
 Giuseppe Mazzini was a fervent Italian patriot who led the initial Italian national movement.
 He led the Liberal Movement and sought to create an Italian republic to govern a united Italy.
 It was to be te House of Savoy, however, that wouls succeed in unifying Italy.
 While conservative regimes were restored in Italy, Piedmont-Sardinia survived as a constitutional monarchy.
 King Victor Emanuel appointed Count Camillo di Cavour prime minister of the Kingdom of Sardinia (1852).
 Cavour was to play a major role in the unification.
 Under his leadership Italy would be unified under monarchial rule rather than the republic Mazzini so desired.
 Cavour was no revolutionary, he was, however, a swreud politican.
 Giuseppe Garibaldi was the nationlist military leader played a more flamboyant rtole and helped complete the unification of Italy.

 Italy was the source of the Renaissance which swept over Europe beginning in the 14th century.
-As a result of the Counter Reformation, however, Italy did not share in the Enligtenment that followed the Reformation.
-The Church effectively stifled scientific inquiry and other intelectual pursuirs.
-The country continued to be very traditional and the south virtually feudal.
-There was no strong sence of Italian nationalism.
-Italy was not, however, imune from the Enlightenment and in the 18th century the strength of the Church and the Holy Inquisition was fading, in part affected by the bew ideas sweeping Europe.
+As a result of the Counter Reformation, however, Italy did not share in either the Reformation or the Enligtenment--both modernizing influenes tht helped shape the modern West.
+The Church effectively stifeled scientific inquiry and other intelectual pursuits.
+The attack on Galilleo, the founder of modern science speaks eloquently to what happened in Italy.
+The country continued to be very traditional and the south virtually feudal into the modern era.
+There was no strong sence of Italian nationalism in sharp contrast to other major countries.
+Italy was not, however, imune from the Enlightenment and in the 18th century the strength of the Church and the Holy Inquisition was fading even before the French Revolution, in part affected by the new ideas ofvthe Enlightenment sweeping Europe.

 The French Revolution had a enormous impact on Italy.
 The ideals of the French Revolution were powerful in themselves, but appear to have has less impact than the French armies which entered Italy.
 Most of the population was illiterate.
 The ideals of the Revolution helped to create a Liberal Movement in Italy.
 This Movement, at least at first, had limited impact.
 The fighting with the monarchial armies that tried to supress the Revolution soon spilled over into Italy, part of which was controlled by Austria which lead the monrchial armies.
 It was in Italy that Napoleon gained his first great military victories.
 The arrival of French troops as well as their behavior did have a profound impact.
 This was probably the most significant event in building of an Italian consciouness.
 The Liberal Movement also promoted nationlist thought.
 The Italian political and territorial picture, which at the end of the 18th century seemed to have stabilized, rapidly disintegrated in the face of Napoleon Bonaparte's first military campaign across thepeninsula so as to successfully attack the Austrian Empire on its southern flank.
 After the Peace ofParis (May 16, 1796) reached with the neighboring kingdom of Savoy, that of Campoformio (17October 1797) marked the end of the now enfeebled Republic of Venice.
 The latter wasexchanged with Austria for the Duchy of Milan, which went to form the Repubblica Transpadana(November 1796).
 With Napoleon's entry into Italy there came also the new ideasof liberty diffused from the French Revolution and these had animmediate effect.
 After the French occupation of the territoryof the Papal Legations in 1796, in August of the same year theducal government of Reggio (Emilia) was overthrown and inthe following December the Repubblica Cispadana wasproclaimed.
 This latter included the rest of Emilia and adoptedfor the first time a flag with the present-day white, red andgreen colors.
 On 29 June 1797 the two republics were joinedin the new Repubblica Cisalpina and towards the end of theyear the Repubblica Ligure was formed.
 At the beginning of1798 the rest of the Papal States were occupied and turnedinto the Repubblica Romana, while the pope had to seekrefuge in Tuscany.
 The next year (in January 1799) it was the turn of Naples, where a group of intellectuals and aristocrats formed the Repubblica Partenopea, while King Ferdinando IV had to flee to Sicily.
 A republican government was then also established in Tuscany.
 But the dream of liberty seemed of brief duration.
 The absence of Napoleon, on the Egyptian Campaign (1798-99), favored a coalition of the great European States allied withthe Russian czar and the English monarchy.
 Asquickly as it had arrived the French army wasforced to withdraw from the peninsula leaving theway open to the restoration that was to beparticularly violent at Naples (June 1799).
 TheSecond Italian Campaign began with theresounding victory of Marengo (June 14, 1800)and ended with the Peace of Luneville (February 9, 1801) whereby France regained control over Italy.
 The republican ideals having been replaced by Napoleon's dynastic aspirations, the Repubblica Italiana, direct heir of the Cisalpinawith the addition of the Venetian domain, was established on December 28, 1805 and then transformed into the Kingdom of Italy on March 31, 1805.
 The pope's authority over part of histerritories was re-established; the Grand Duchy of Tuscany was transformed into the Kingdom ofEtruria; the territories of Piombino, Lucca, Massa and Carrara were assigned as a duchy toNapoleon's sister Eloise; the Kingdom of Naples was given (March 30, 1806) his brother Joseph; and only Sardinia and Sicily remained for the Savoys and Bourbons.
 Successive events furtherreinforced Napoleon's control of Italy.
 His brother-in-law Murat ascended the throne of Naples;the Kingdom of Italy was expanded with the Trentino and Alto Adige (the latter fiercely defendedby Andreas Hofer); and Tuscany and the Papal States were incorporated in the new FrenchEmpire (Peace of Schönbrunn, October 14, 1810).
 But after a brief interlude, the failure ofNapoleon's Russian Campaign and his defeats at Leipzig (1813) and Waterloo (1815), as well asMurat's tragic end (October 1815), brought back to Italy the restoration of the old political andterritorial order under the terms of the Congress of Vienna (June 1815).